PdxCodeGuild/git-init/README.md

 - and keeping your master branch up to date

 ## Getting Started
-Code along with Lisa as she solves the infamous [Rock, Paper, Scissors](/labs/rps.md) labs from Programming 101!
+Code along with Lisa as she solves the infamous [Rock, Paper, Scissors](/labs/rps.md) lab from Programming 101!

 | Unit | Concepts | Labs | Videos |
 | ---- | -------- | ---- | ------ |